 I am so relaxed and happy that I don’t have to move dishes away from my son or worry that he might sneak a piece of some yummy looking dessert.

 If you are a new food allergy parent, I would recommend you carry snacks with you all of the time.
 A few safe juice boxes or water bottles along with some individually packaged allergy-friendly snacks are something you can keep in your diaper bag, purse or car and you’ll always be ready.

-Remember that others are not living in our “allergy world”, so even though you said your little guy could have a Popsicle, your hostess did not realize that a creamsicle was out of the question for him.
+Remember that others are not living in our “allergy world,” so even though you said your little guy could have a frozen ice pop, your hostess did not realize that one made with dairy was out of the question for him.

 I thought lemonade was always a safe drink for my son until one mom surprised me with kiwi-lemonade.